Maleick/byvalver/assets/docs/ML_INTEGRATION.md

 ### Feedback Mechanism
 After a strategy is applied (or fails to be applied):

-1. **Success Recording**: Logs whether the transformation was successful (v3.0: checks for any bad characters in output, not just nulls)
+1. **Success Recording**: Logs whether the transformation was successful (v3.0: checks for any bad bytes in output, not just nulls)
 2. **Weight Updates**: Adjusts neural network weights using simple gradient descent
 3. **Learning Iteration**: Updates the model based on outcome to improve future predictions
 4. **Metrics Tracking**: Records performance metrics for analysis

-**Important (v3.0):** While the feedback mechanism now validates against generic bad characters, the ML model's learned patterns are specific to null-byte elimination.
-The model may not perform optimally for other bad character sets without retraining.
+**Important (v3.0):** While the feedback mechanism now validates against generic bad bytes, the ML model's learned patterns are specific to null-byte elimination.
+The model may not perform optimally for other bad byte sets without retraining.

 ## Integration Architecture